jeffreycwitt/pl399/docs/02-the-medium-is-the-message.md

 Birkert's oversight of the way the "dominant medium" (with which he grew up) is affecting his judgment also seems clear to me from his introduction, where he pits language and literature as technologically independent phenomena that stands in contrast to “technology”.

-> “I speak as an unregenerate reader, one who still believes that language and not technology is the true revolutionary miracle.
-I have not yet given up on the idea that the experience of literature offers a kind of wisdom that cannot be discovered elsewhere…and that for a host of reasons the bound books is the ideal vehicle for the written word” (p.
-6)
+> "I speak as an unregenerate reader, one who still believes that language and not technology is the true revolutionary miracle.
+I have not yet given up on the idea that the experience of literature offers a kind of wisdom that cannot be discovered elsewhere…and that for a host of reasons the bound books is the ideal vehicle for the written word." <span class="citation" data-reading="VBRGFWSI=>p.
+6"/>

 {:.question}
 Is there something odd about the distinction between "language" on the one hand and "technology" on the other hand?